jcu-eresearch/Edgar/README.md

 Edgar's developer blog:
 http://jcu-eresearch.github.com/Edgar/

-The code running the Edgar website is <a href="http://github.com/jcu-eresearch/Edgar">available from github</a>.
+The code running the Edgar website is [available from github](http://github.com/jcu-eresearch/Edgar).
+When completed, Edgar source code will be well suited to other projects that want to display and vet species occurrences, and show projections of future climate change and its effects.

 Structure
 ---------